GiorgiCoelho/laravel-api-query-builder/README.md

 ### Others

-All configurations can be followed using [Unlu/laravel-api-query-builder](https://github.com/selahattinunlu/laravel-api-query-builder), just changing the 'Unlu' for 'Gfcd'.
+Others configurations can be followed using [Unlu/laravel-api-query-builder](https://github.com/selahattinunlu/laravel-api-query-builder), just changing the 'Unlu' for 'Gfcd'.